Warehouse: Automation and optimization

 Some warehouses are completely automated, and require only operators to work and handle all the task.
 Pallets and product move on a system of automated conveyors, cranes and automated storage and retrieval systems coordinated by programmable logic controllers and computers running logistics automation software.
 These systems are often installed in refrigerated warehouses where temperatures are kept very cold to keep the product from spoiling.
 This is especially true in electronics warehouses that require specific temperatures to avoid damaging parts.
 Automation is also common where land is expensive, as automated storage systems can use vertical space efficiently.
 These high-bay storage areas are often more than 10 meters (33 feet) high, with some over 20 meters (65 feet) high.
 Automated storage systems can be built up to 40m high.

-For a warehouse to function efficiently, the facility must be properly slotted.
-Slotting addresses which storage medium a product is picked from (pallet rack or carton flow), where each item is placed for storage, and how items are picked (pick-to-light, pick-to-voice, or pick-to-paper).
+For a warehouse to function efficiently, the facility must be properly "slotted".
+Slotting addresses which storage medium a product is picked from (pallet rack or carton flow), where each item is placed for storage, and how items are picked (pick-to-light, (Note: Where lighting is used to direct workers to the area and shelving from goods are to be taken.) pick-to-voice, or pick-to-paper).
 With a proper slotting plan, a warehouse can ensure that fast moving items are stored in the most accessible areas or closest to dock areas, improve its inventory rotation requirements, such as first in, first out (FIFO) and last in, first out (LIFO) systems, control labor costs and increase productivity.

 Pallet racks are commonly used to organize a warehouse.
 It is important to know the dimensions of racking and the number of bays needed as well as the dimensions of the product to be stored.
 Clearance should be accounted for if using a forklift or pallet mover to move inventory.

 To help speed up the receiving of goods, Radio-frequency identification (RFID) portals have been installed at the doors of the warehouses for instant verification of product information like the SKUs and their quantities.
 RFID technology also ensures precise inventory management and easy goods and equipment tracking.